afondiel/SmartMeterSim/README.md

 ## Contact

-If you have any questions or need assistance with setting up the project, feel free to reach out to me on [LinkedIn](https://linkedin.com/in/afonso-diela).
-I'll be happy to help!
+Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/afonso-diela), if you have any questions.
+I'll be glad to help!